C2C CTF Writeups

 # [ 0, 0, M, ... ]

-# i need to use all rounds to get enough precision.
+# We need to use all rounds to get enough precision.

 # k=12, gap=560 bits.
 Total 6720 bits. e=6140 bits.